Rotwang9000/memecube/README.md

 - The old tag positioning system has been replaced with a new TagManager and TagPhysics implementation
 - Font handling has been simplified and streamlined
-- The older tag components (tag-creator, tag-positioning, tag-animation, tag-interaction, tag-font-loader) have been consolidated into a more efficient system
+- The older tag components have been consolidated into a more efficient system
 - The new system provides better performance and more realistic tag interactions

 ### Font Setup